-- Chekhov's Knife: The switchblade knife, which Margaret steals from the hotel room, creates some repercussions later in the story.
+- Chekhov's Gun: The pocket knife, which Margaret steals from the hotel room, creates some repercussions later in the story.

 - Corrupt the Cutie: Mike tries to do this to Margaret.
 He succeeds posthumously, as revealed when she steals a gold lighter and smiles, completely hooked to conning.

 - Defiant to the End: Mike acts like this at gun point.
 Almost to the extent of being a Death Seeker.

 - Disproportionate Retribution: Taking a life for the loss of $80,000 seems a bit harsh.

 - Do You Want to Copulate?: Mike's straight-forward question: "Do you wanna make love with me?"

-- Did They or Didn't They?: The sex scene at the hotel is being skipped over.
+- Did They or Didn't They?: The sex scene at the hotel is skipped over.

 - Dramatic Gun Cock: Margaret cocks the gun on Mike when he tries to leave during the final confrontation.

 - Emerging from the Shadows: Mike enters the story this way.

-- The Ending Changes Everything: Margaret is having an And You Were There moment on her second visit to Charlie's Tavern.
+- The Ending Changes Everything: Margaret has an And You Were There moment on her second visit to Charlie's Tavern.